paulkaefer/diamol_code/notes.md

 * Containers: share OS of computer running; makes them extremely lightweight
   * can have typically 5-10x as many as VMs on the same hardware
   * density, but apps are in own containers, so you also get isolation --> Docker is efficient!
+* "You can try a new piece of software--say, Elasticsearch, or the latest version of SQL Server, or the Ghost blogging engine--with the same type of `docker container run` commands you’ve been using here."
+* "...Universal Control Plane (UCP), a commercial product from the company behind Docker ( https://docs.docker.com/ee/ucp/ ).
+Portainer is another option, which is an open source project.
+Both UCP and Portainer run as containers themselves, so they’re easy to deploy and manage."
+  * UCP is a graphical user interface for containers
+* "containerd is an open source component overseen by the Cloud Native Computing Foundation, and the specification for running containers is open and public; it’s called the Open Container Initiative (OCI)."
+* "Docker is by far the most popular and easy to use container platform, but it’s not the only one.
+You can confidently invest in containers without being concerned that you’re getting locked in to one vendor’s platform."

 # Once complete:
 - [ ] consider a certification